emard/ulx3s-misc/examples/dvi_in/proj/README.md

 DVI clock recovery is not automatic.
 User should manually experiment with BTNs until proper picture appears.
-BTNs dynamically change clock recovery PLL phase delay.
+BTNs dynamically change phase delay of PLL used for clock recovery.
 Blue channel signal is most important, it contains sync signals.
 No Blue - no picture.
 For Red and Green channels, wrong phase is not critical, it will only make colors wrong, noisy or blurred.